ChunhanLi/Kaggle-Solution/README.md

 # Kaggle-Solution

-Some solutions of the kaggle competitions I joined before.
+Some solutions of the Data competitions I joined before.